canndrew/netsim/docs/02_hello_world.md

 ```

 Building UDP datagram by hand is a little cumbersome but other than that it
-should be pretty straightforward: we receive servers address, construct
+should be pretty straightforward: we receive the server's address, construct
-IP packet and send it over the plug.
+the IP packet and send it over through the plug.

 Finally we will block until server device thread is done: